neuroimaging-cookbook/neuroimaging-cookbook.github.io/README.md

 # Documentation on how to auto-generate contributors
 Adding Developers as Contributors to this Repository

-First, make sure you have this repository cloned locally and yarn installed Navigate to the root of your local clone of this repository, and run the following command:
+First, make sure you have this repository cloned locally and yarn installed.
+Navigate to the root of your local clone of this repository, and run the following command:

  ```yarn add-contributors "GITHUB USERNAME" "CONTRIBUTION" ```